All Episodes

 And in addition to that, if you're a member of ISIS, you get health care.

-And that means ISIS, they're really great, and they're entrenching.
+And that means ISIS, they're really great and they're entrenching.

-And they have become a state for all intents and purposes, a quasi nation state is uh is what she means in this civil infrastructure, meaning they've got sanitation.
+And they have become a state, for all intents and purposes, a quasi-nation state, is what she means.

 I mean, don't even have that in half of Gaza.